houchengbin/NetEmb-Datasets/README.md

 ## Original datasets
 Due to the storage limit in Github, we only provide well-transformed files in the format as described above.
-<br> Nevertheless, we also offer the hyper-links to the corresponding original datasets before transformation: [cora](https://github.com/thunlp/OpenNE), [citeseer](https://github.com/kimiyoung/planetoid), [pubmed](https://github.com/kimiyoung/planetoid), [dblp](https://github.com/shiruipan/TriDNR/tree/master/data), and [mit, stanford, nyu, uIllinois](https://www.sciencedirect.com/science/article/pii/S0378437111009186#s000075).
+<br> Nevertheless, we also offer the hyper-links to the corresponding original datasets before transformation: [cora](https://github.com/thunlp/OpenNE), [citeseer](https://github.com/kimiyoung/planetoid), [pubmed](https://github.com/kimiyoung/planetoid), [dblp](https://github.com/shiruipan/TriDNR/tree/master/data), and [mit, stanford, nyu, uIllinois](https://www.sciencedirect.com/science/article/pii/S0378437111009186).

-Feel free to contact me chengbin.hou10(AT)foxmail.com, if you need python script to do such transformation or any other questions.
+Contact me chengbin.hou10@foxmail.com, if you need python script for such transformation or any other questions.

 ## Contribution
-Please consider to contribute if you have the dataset(s) in the format as described above.
+Please consider to contribute if you have dataset in the format as described above.
 We will announce your contribution in this repository.

 ## Useful links to network/graph datasets
 https://snap.stanford.edu/data/ <br>